x0ze/Firefox-to-Edge-bookmarks/README.md

 The converted bookmarks will be written to:
 `C:/Users/<User>/AppData/Local/Microsoft/Edge/User Data/Default/Bookmarks`

-# Notes
+# Common issues
+Some problems may occur with this script.
+There are few checks, so it is possible that no errors will be displayed but no bookmarks will be exported.

+- Multiple default profiles : change the `userProfile` variable in line 10 of the script to `default-esr` (because there are several default profiles, so a profile may be empty).
-Multi-profile Firefox setups are not handled.
+- Multi-profile Firefox setups are not handled.
-Run the script with appropriate permissions to access all user folders.
+- Insufficient user rights : run the script with appropriate permissions to access all user folders.